wmhilton-stoplight/platform-docs/2.-workspaces/m.groups.md

 1. Pin one or more of the projects in the group.
 This controls your personal view of the sidebar.

 2. Add public projects to public groups.
-This controls the sidebar view for non-logged in users and guests.
+This controls the sidebar view for non-logged-in users and guests.

 See [Workspace Sidebar](../4.-documentation/Sidebar/a.workspace-sidebar.md).